Assignments with Sample Additional Questions

 Yersinia, Vibrio, Treponema, Borrelia, Rickettsia, Chlamydia, Mycoplasma.

-Know shapes, arrangements and specific examples mentioned in lecture.
+Know shapes for specific examples mentioned in lecture.

 The Gram stain p 73

-Know exceptions for Mycobacterium cell wall, archae, L forms, protoplast, spheroplast.
+Know exceptions for Mycobacterium cell wall, archaea, L forms, protoplast,

 Environmental factors pp 198-202